What is Audit Sampling?

-For example, with statistical sampling, ten items are selected from the total population randomly, and every single item within the 100 has an equal probability of being selected and tested for accuracy as a result.
-Again, it benefits auditors since they can still make an audit opinion, but do not have to check all 100 transactions.
+For example, with statistical sampling, ten items are selected from the total population randomly.
+Every single item within the 100 has an equal probability of being selected and tested for accuracy as a result.
+Again, it benefits auditors since they can still make an audit opinion but do not have to check all 100 transactions.

 2. Non-statistical audit sampling

 In contrast to statistical audit sampling, non-statistical audit sampling items are not chosen randomly.
-Instead, they are chosen based on the judgment of the auditor, and the result of the testing from the selections is not used to infer the conclusion for the entire population.
+Instead, they are chosen based on the auditor’s judgment, and the result of the testing from the selections is not used to infer the conclusion for the entire population.

 In the example earlier, ten inventory transactions can be used to infer the opinion on all 100 transactions.
 In non-statistical audit sampling, the auditors may choose to select items based on criteria such as: